sourabhkrishnani/SAAS-Smart_Attendance-Analytics_System/README.md

 3. Framework and Library Integration

-   Install Open-CV , Deep Learning, Streamlit, sklearn, MLToolBox and Integrate MongoDB Atlas for Database ,Numpy and Matplotlib for analytics.
+   Install Open-CV , Deep Learning, Streamlit, sklearn, MLToolBox and Integrate MongoDB Atlas for Database ,Numpy ,Matplotlib & Seaborn for analytics and
+    Visualisation.

 GETTING INTO THE PROJECT:

 Documentation:-
-[
 Smart Attendance System that use framework and api using flask Add_faces.py is responsible for registering the faces.
 Face recognition modules are used for face detection.
 Face recognition modules are software components that enable applications to identify or verify individuals based on their facial features.
 They are commonly used in various security, access control, and marketing applications.
 Here's a breakdown of key concepts:
 Functionality: